CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/overview.md

 ## API Key

-- A demo API key is added by default to quickly kick the tires.
+- A demo API key is added by default to easily kick the tires.

-- Add your own API key and paramater values in the **Configuration** menu
+- Add your own API key and parameter values in the **Configuration** menu to test against your own environment.

 <img src="../images/interactiveAPIConfig.png" width="400px">